GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 ```
 Any other status value besides _pending_ and _completed_ indicates that an error has occurred, so the application should cancel the registration request.

-The `authy_id` is an integer found in database once a user has successfully enabled 2FA.
+The `authy_id` is an integer found in the database once a user has successfully enabled 2FA.
 Ensure that you have an `authy_id` column in your database to store this data.

 `app/models.py`: Add `authy_id` column to `User`